lmjacoby/ai_semiconductors/ai_semiconductors/Feature Selection/Readme.md

-This is where we do feature selection using Pearson correlation, ExtraTreeClassifier, etc.
+This is where we do feature selection using Pearson correlation, ExtraTreeClassifier, Lasso Regression, etc.